ReeStyle/phpDummyMail/readme.md

 Remember that this software is primarily aimed at development enthusiasts that need a simple mail catching tool to see what their application produces when it's actually sent.

-Yes it is PHP5.6 and PHP7 compatible: We use the Class::class which is only present in versions from PHP5.6 on

 # Lastly